(above picture)502nd PIR Patch

 After securing their hard-won objectives, the men of the 502nd moved north with the rest of the 101st to take hold of defensive positions on 'The Island', south west of Arnhem.
 It was here that the 101st would fight some of its toughest battles during its time in Holland.

-On 16 December, 1944, The Germans had launched a major offensive at dawn on 16 December, west through the Ardennes Forest, in the lightly held sector of our VII Corps.
+The Ardennes - Battle of the Bulge On 16 December, 1944, The Germans had launched a major offensive at dawn on 16 December, west through the Ardennes Forest, in the lightly held sector of our VII Corps.
 Their goal was the port town of Antwerp

 where they hoped to choke off the allied supply lines.
 At that time Shaef's Reserve consisted of the 101st and 82nd Airborne Divisions.
 The 101st was ordered to the vitally important town of Bastogne which was the key to the German counteroffensive.
 From Bastogne radiated several roads that were essential to the German juggernaut.
 The 101st was jammed into trucks for an overnight rush to Bastogne in Belgium on Dec.
 18th.
 The defense of Bastogne by the 101st presented a formidable obstacle to the surging Fifth Panzer Army of Hasso von Manteuffel.
 In the ensuing days the encircled 101st engaged in vicious fighting.
 The 502nd held positions on the north and northwest portion of the envelopment.